chiltom/twoge-deployment/README.md

 sudo systemctl restart nginx
 ```

 Now, your Twoge application is successfully hosted at your EC2 instance's public IP address.
+Visit this address and ensure that the application loads successfully.

+### Test the RDS and EC2 Connection

+To ensure that the RDS and EC2 are communicating correctly, navigate to the "Twoges" tab of the application and create a new post.

+If the post registers successfully and displays on the page, then the RDS connection is established and working correctly.

 ### Create a Target Group